Bash360/chaos-monkey/README.md

 # chaos-monkey
 A local K8s cluster.
-You need to have VirtualBox running on your host machine, Ansible, and  Pulumi.
+You need to have hyper running on your host machine, Ansible, and  vagrant.